 - There is evidence for raised CRP being an important risk factor for atherosclerotic cardiovascular disease.
 High CRP levels are also associated with a poorer prognosis for patients with acute coronary syndrome.
 However the role of CRP in atherosclerosis is controversial.

-- CRP has also been shown to have predictive value of the development of type 2 diabetes, even after adjustment for a patient's body weight.
-It has been claimed that the CRP increases for each symptom of the metabolic syndrome present.
+- CRP has also been shown to have predictive value of the development of type 2 diabetes.

 - Ferritin is an iron-protein complex found in most tissues, but particularly the bone marrow and reticuloendothelial system.
 It is an acute-phase protein and may be increased in inflammation, malignancy and liver disease.